THREATINT/go-net/README.md

 ## License

-Release under the MIT License. (see LICENSE)
+Release under the MIT License. (see LICENSE)# go/net